 '''

 // Set start time at zero.

 runtime.sendEvent(new CurrentTimeEvent(0));

+'''

+'''

 // create a statement here

 epAdministrator.createEPL("select from MyEvent output every 5 seconds");

 // move time forward 1 second

 runtime.sendEvent(new CurrentTimeEvent(1000));

 // move time forward 5 seconds

 runtime.sendEvent(new CurrentTimeEvent(6000));

 '''

 When sending external timer events, your application should make sure that long-type time values are ascending.
 That is, each long-type value should be either the same value or a larger value then the prior value provided by a CurrentTimeEvent.
-The engine outputs a warning if time events move back in time.